 Grit - Hens have a gizzard instead of teeth.
 As they eat small stones, chickens collect them in the gizzard, which grinds their food.
 After a while the stones wear down and pass through.
-As long as there is some coarse gravel around, chickens will get enough grit.
-This is available for cheap, however, at many feed stores.
+As long as there is some coarse gravel around, chickens will get enough grit. --Or find it cheap at any feed store.